What Are Centipedes?

 Mulch and heavy vegetation, such as ivy, should be kept away from the foundation to reduce the number of centipedes and their feeding.

-House centipedes may require treatments that should be handled by a professional.
+House centipedes often require treatments that should be handled by a professional.